Group B Strep (cont.)

 - Is it possible to prevent group B strep infection?

 What are group B strep infection symptoms and signs?

-In newborns with early onset group B strep infection, the signs and symptoms usually develop within the first 24 hours of life.
-Those babies who develop late-onset group B strep infection are often healthy and thriving, with the signs and symptoms of the disease developing after the first week of life.
+In newborns with early onset GBS infection, the signs and symptoms usually develop within the first 24 hours of life.
+Those babies who develop late-onset GBS infection are often healthy and thriving, with the signs and symptoms of the disease developing after the first week of life.
 Signs and symptoms that may be observed with GBS infection in babies include

 - breathing problems/grunting sounds,

 Adults who develop invasive GBS infection may develop

 - rarely, an infection of the fluid and lining tissues surrounding the brain (meningitis).